Adyen/adyen-react-native/README.md

   clientKey: '{YOUR_CLIENT_KEY}',
   countryCode: 'NL',
   amount: { currency: 'EUR', value: 1000 }, // Value in minor units
   returnUrl: 'myapp://payment', // Custom URL scheme of your iOS app.
 This value is overridden for Android by `AdyenCheckout`.
-Can be send from your backend
+You can also send this property from your backend.
 };
 ```